Skip to content

 Access and highways

-A Transport Assessment will form part of the outline planning application.
-This will assess the impact of the development proposals on the local and wider highway network.
-Bloor Homes is currently engaging with the Local Highways Authority to help inform the development proposals and any local highways improvements that will be delivered as part of the scheme.
+A Transport Assessment forms part of the outline planning application.
+This assesses the impact of the development proposals on the local and wider highway network.
+Bloor Homes is engaging with the Local Highways Authority to help inform the development proposals and any local highways improvements that will be delivered as part of the scheme.

-The Transport Assessment will consider local transport issues and identify the likely impacts of the proposed development, with all modes of travel considered.
-It will also outline the methodology for assessing the baseline conditions and proposed development schedule and provide a summary of the various associated transport implications including any mitigations and local highways improvements that would be delivered by the proposed development.
+The Transport Assessment considers local transport issues and identifies the likely impacts of the proposed development, with all modes of travel considered.
+It outlines the methodology for assessing the baseline conditions and proposed development schedule and provides a summary of the various associated transport implications including any mitigations and local highways improvements that would be delivered by the proposed development.

-A Framework Travel Plan will also be submitted alongside the application.
+A Framework Travel Plan has also been submitted alongside the application.
 This will set out measures to promote the use of sustainable modes of transport to and from the site.
 The Framework Travel Plan and Transport Assessment will both be prepared in accordance with the Ministry of Housing, Communities and Local Government’s Planning Practice Guidance in relation to Travel Plans, Transport Assessment and Statements (2014).

-A full review of the existing conditions of the site will be undertaken and this will include a review of the local highway network, public transport services, walking and cycling infrastructure and local facilities (food and non-food retail, health, leisure, employment, education, etc).
-Pedestrian and cycle desire lines will also be reviewed in relation to accessing these local facilities and amenities.
-A review of Public Rights of Way routes in the area immediately surrounding the site will also be completed.
+A full review of the existing conditions of the site has been undertaken including a review of the local highway network, public transport services, walking and cycling infrastructure and local facilities (food and non-food retail, health, leisure, employment, education, etc).
+Pedestrian and cycle desire lines have also been reviewed in relation to accessing these local facilities and amenities.
+A review of Public Rights of Way routes in the area immediately surrounding the site has also been completed.

 Active travel

-An indicative plan showing how the proposed access to the western parcel from Church Road could look.
-Please note this is illustrative and subject to change following ongoing consultation with the highways authority - click to enlarge
+An indicative masterplan extract showing the proposed access from Church Road - click to enlarge

 Green infrastructure